paulfioravanti/three_little_pigs/HOWTO-README.md

 ]
 ```

-They then hung the pot on the fireplace hearth, so let's confirm the contents
+It may not look like liquid, but consider this to be water.
+They then hung the
-of the hearth:
+pot on the fireplace hearth, so let's confirm the contents of the hearth:

 ```ruby
 pry(Chapter18PigsPreparePotOfWater)> fireplace.hearth